 I’ve tried so many expensive skincare products over the years that show up on best-seller lists that don’t work for my skin.
 Unfortunately, our skin is very unique and what may work for me might not work for you.
 That’s why spending a lot of money on a single product is not realistic for me unless I’ve sampled it or know it will work with my skin.

-I wrote a post about building a skincare routine with The Ordinary for all skin types, so please see that post if you want a complete routine from The Ordinary for oily/acne-prone skin.
-Today let’s take a more detailed look at the best individual products from The Ordinary for oily and acne-prone skin:
+I wrote a post about building a skincare routine with The Ordinary for all skin types, so please see that post if you want a complete routine from The Ordinary for oily skin and acne-prone skin.
+Today let’s take a more detailed look at the best The Ordinary products for acne-prone and oily skin:

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.